 The Bow Bridge

-After what seemed like five minutes, but more realistically a span of two hours, the sun had started to set as I made my way towards the 72nd street exit.
-Here is also the location of Strawberry Fields and the Imagine mosaic memorial – dedicated to the late John Lennon by Yoko Ono.
-As the area is frequented by visitors and fans, who only pause momentarily to pay respects, I hadn’t expected to walk in on a crowd of people blocking the way and singing Beatles tunes in unison.
-Unbeknown to me at that moment, I came to learn that it was the 31st anniversary of John Lennon’s passing.
-As has been customary every year since that fateful day in 1980, fans were gathered around the mosaic – that had been covered in flowers, candles, momentos and messages – guitars in hand, playing to the tunes of ‘Imagine’ and ‘Come Together’.
-It was a touching dedication to a much loved icon, “known for his social activism and anti-war rhetoric.
+After what seemed like five minutes, but more realistically two hours, the sun had started to set, and I made my way towards the 72nd Street exit, the location of Strawberry Fields and its Imagine memorial, dedicated to the late John Lennon by Yoko Ono.
+Which is when I walked into a crowd singing Beatles’ songs in unison.
+I learned it was the 31st anniversary of John Lennon’s death, and as has been customary every year since 1980, fans gathered around the mosaic — now covered in flowers, candles, momentos and messages — singing ‘Imagine’ and ‘Come Together’ to the strum of a guitar.
+It was a touching dedication to an icon, “known for his social activism and anti-war rhetoric.
 He was a praised figure, full of wit and wisdom”, and I am glad to have been a small part of the celebratory gathering.
-(As I sing out of tune, I thought it unfair to participate and simply enjoyed the scene and took some photos).
+(I sing out of tune, so thought it would be unfair to participate, but I enjoyed the scene and took some photos.)

 “Now that John’s a spirit, he has a different effect on people than when he was alive.”
 Yoko Ono